nfdi4plants/ARC-specification/references/specifications/validation-packages.md

 * distinguish failed requirements from errors that prevented evaluation; and
 * write the standard output files below `.arc-validate-results/{name}@{version}/` in the supplied output directory.

-Validation case definitions MUST be contained in the package script and MUST NOT be loaded from external sources such as shared software libraries or network services at execution time.

 Package software dependencies MUST be declared inside the script using the mechanism specified for its programming language.
 A package MUST NOT rely on unrecorded software installed on a particular runner.